ezzing/3DLayout-documentation/3-Communication.md

     {
         id: the area id,
         name: the area name,
+        modules: total of modules in the area,
+        subareas: an array of subareas in the area
+    }

+each subarea in the subareas array contains:

+    {
+        id: the subarea id,
+        name: the subarea name,
-        modules: total of modules in the area
+        modules: total of modules in the subarea
     }

 #### getTotalPower